VIWIDABrochure <–You can access, and print ViWiDA’s brochure right here!

 Women and Youths in Philadelphia area have possibilities to rise above their norm as they continue to educate themselves positively; and be prepared as well as inspired to earn their degrees, further their careers, to own businesses, and eventually giving back to society.

 ViWiDA empowers participants to experience and achieve independent living.

-History– – ViWIDA-USA was derived from its parent company Mlandege Women Development Fund (MLADEF), formerly known as ViWIDA-Tanzania, which was originally founded in 1995 in Tanzania, E. Africa.
-MLADEF focuses on coordinating health awareness for women and youth, among other programs.
+History– – ViWIDA-USA was derived from its parent company Mlandege Women Development Fund (MLADEF), formerly known as Victory Women in Development Association ViWIDA-Tanzania, which was originally founded in 1995 in Tanzania, E. Africa.
+Among other programs, MLADEF focuses on coordinating health awareness for women and youth in the islands of Zanzibar.